waynodiablo/Oystercard/battle_ships_web/battle_ships_web_rspec.md

  **First things first!
 We need a Gemfile!**

-Before we go off creating lots of directories, let's start with a Gemfile.
-Our Gemfile helps us to keep track of the [gems](../pills/gems.md) ( _and the versions of the gems_ ) we want to use in our project, so that when we clone the project from another computer we'll be able to  have all we need.
+Let's start with a Gemfile.
+Our Gemfile helps us to keep track of the [gems](../pills/gems.md) ( _and the versions of the gems_ ) we want to use in our project, so that when we clone the project from another computer we'll be able to easily install everything we need.
 Let's look at the Gemfile we are going to need during our project:

 ```ruby
 source 'https://rubygems.org'